piotrku91/ParamPart/README.md

 ParamPart - Normal basic version with no Serial control. (parampart.h)

 ParamPart (PCS) - Normal basic version to use on PC side (port).
-It is compatibility to use with Qt (It is in another repository).
+It is compatibility to use with Qt (It is in another branch).

 ## ParamPart_Ex